 A LITTLE BIT ABOUT ME, YOU, AND THIS BLOG

 When I was six years old, I wowed the crowd singing operatic arias at one of my parents' dinner parties.
-I attribute this early success to the fact that my father was a professional singer who studied with the renowned and highly esteemed vocal coach, Estelle Liebling, an intelligent and talented artist, a woman of character, a class act.
+I attribute this early success to the fact that my father, a professional singer, studied with the renowned and highly esteemed vocal coach, Estelle Liebling, an intelligent and talented artist, a woman of character–a class act.

 According to family lore, I went to tea with Miss Liebling and her Oscar-winning actress friend when I was about three.
 In that environment, hanging out with all that talent, I figure something must have rubbed off on me, right?